• Skip to main content

 January 10, 2014

-The McFaddins collected a lot over their years spent in the house, including many pieces destined for the two dining areas of the home.If you’ve visited the museum, you’ve seen examples of these lavish tablescapes, often set with exquisite pieces of china, silver, cut glass, and others.
-A new exhibit at the McFaddin-Ward House Museum’s …
+The McFaddins collected a lot over their years spent in the house, including many pieces destined for the two dining areas of the home.If you’ve visited the museum, you’ve seen …

 Read moreLively Tableware — Past Visitor Center Exhibit